 Stevens continues, “In fact, MBA repeatedly asked for clarification from the Fed, and later the CFPB, on some of the very same issues that are the subject of this complaint.
 Eventually, in 2014, the CFPB amended the rule and provided some additional guidance.
 However, the Bureau appears now to be applying those amendments retroactively.”

-Given what unfolded with PHH and the CFPB within hours of our announcement, I am confident that putting this behind us and moving forward is the best decision for our company and our customers.
+Given what unfolded with PHH and the CFPB, I am confident that putting this behind us and moving forward is the best decision for our company and our customers.

 You can click Statement from Dave Stevens, President of MBA to read Stevens’ full statement here.